suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

-Looking at this controller and our user interface we see that we do not need to get a listing of all reviews, nor do we need to access a single review, nor do we need to update or delte reviews.
+Looking at this controller and our user interface we see that we do not need to get a listing of all reviews, nor do we need to access a single review, nor do we need to update or delete reviews.
 Thus we should only keep the one endpoint, the `POST /api/Reviews` to create a new review.
 Remove all the methods other than `PostReview`